is a multimedia portrait and interview series about Black American women.

 About the artist

 A veteran of the Black blogosphere and Howard University grad, huny launched her first website in 2000.
-The now-defunct thatbitch.com was an experimental, digital playground that housed provocative imagery of Black women and served as an exploration of unapologetic youth and sensuality in a society that demanded either modesty or sex for male consumption only.
+The now-defunct thatbitch.com was an experimental, digital playground that housed provocative imagery of Black women and served as an exploration of unapologetic youth, queerness, and sensuality in a society that demanded either modesty or sex for male consumption only.
 Her expansive projects over the years expand on the concept of intersectionality.
-That body of work includes AMERICAN WOMAN: a multi-media portrait and documentary series about Black American women; The Women’s Freedom Conference: a 12-hour digital conference that “broke the internet” amplifying the activism, successes, and existence of women of color worldwide; and 1839: a Pittsburgh-based magazine that offered a nuanced perspective of race, politics, the arts, and culture in the city and beyond. huny is also a freelance photographer for the Pittsburgh City Paper and a member of The Skibo Society, The Carnegie Museum of Art’s young professionals advisory board.
+That body of work includes The Women’s Freedom Conference: a 12-hour digital conference that centered women of color worldwide; 1839: a Pittsburgh-based magazine that offered a nuanced perspective of race, politics, the arts, and culture in the city and beyond; and AMERICAN WOMAN, a portrait and interview series about Black American women that was awarded the Advancing Black Arts in Pittsburgh grant in 2016. huny is currently a member of an advisory board at the Carnegie Museum of Art, one of Pittsburgh Post-Gazette’s “12 People to Meet in Pittsburgh 2018”, and #72 on The Root 100, an annual list of the most influential African-Americans.

 I, and other women like me, get to be an unapologetic enigma.
 We get to be complex and dizzying.
 My work is a love letter to my muses/allies in this beautiful, painful dichotomy.